Derelict Trap Retrieval and Debris Removal Programs

 Traps may remain in the water during a closed season for many reasons.
-They can move during storms, making them difficult to locate; they may be snagged by passing vessels and dragged to another area; or they are illegally abandoned by their owners for various reasons.
+They can move during storms, making them difficult to locate; they may be snagged by passing vessels and dragged to another area; or they may be illegally abandoned by their owners.

-The FWC currently has two programs dedicated to removing lost and abandoned traps from state waters.
-The Spiny Lobster, Stone Crab and Blue Crab Trap Retrieval Program contracts commercial fishermen to remove fishable traps from state waters during closed seasons, and the Derelict Trap and Trap Debris Removal Program provides a mechanism to authorize volunteer groups to collect derelict traps and trap debris during open or closed seasons.
+The FWC currently has two programs dedicated to removing lost and abandoned traps from state waters: the Spiny Lobster, Stone Crab and Blue Crab Trap Retrieval Program and the Derelict Trap and Trap Debris Removal Program.

 Spiny Lobster, Stone Crab and Blue Crab Trap Retrieval Program

-This program is authorized pursuant to section 379.2424, Florida Statutes (F.S.), and is operated by the FWC to target and remove spiny lobster, stone crab and blue crab traps that remain in the water during the closed season for each fishery.
+This program is operated by the FWC to target and remove spiny lobster, stone crab and blue crab traps that remain in the water during the closed season for each fishery.
 Fishery participant organizations are contracted to implement this program, and are selected through a competitive-bid process.
-The vendor with the lowest bid is selected, and payment is made based on the number of traps retrieved and the number of retrieval trips completed.
-A FWC observer is onboard for each retrieval trip and is responsible for verifying the number of traps retrieved, and to record license and location data from each trap retrieved.
-Traps that are recovered as part of this program are destroyed and disposed of.
-Pursuant to Section 379.368, F.S., a retrieval fee of $10 per trap is assessed to the trap owner for each trap retrieved as part of this program.
+The vendor with the lowest bid is selected, and payment is made based on the number of traps retrieved.
+An FWC observer is onboard for each retrieval trip and is responsible for verifying the number of traps retrieved, and to record license and location data from each trap retrieved.
+Traps that are recovered as part of this program are recycled, or destroyed and disposed of.
+A retrieval fee of $10 per trap is assessed to the trap owner for each trap retrieved.
 These fees are dedicated to the operation of the trap retrieval program.